texttechnologylab/NewsInTimeAndSpace/README.md

 a multi-person extension.
 Our aim is to provide a comprehensive picture of global events and trends over time making it a valuable resource to users seeking to understand and analyze world events.-->

-# Demonstration
-A video demonstration of NiTS can be found: https://anonymfile.com/z8N6J/news-in-time-and-space-demonstration-eng.mp4.

 # Installation
 After you have cloned the project, you need to complete the configurations below:

 ## Database